ksandom/colouredWeb/apps/kmail/README.source.md

         1. Select "Pipe Through"
         1. Enter `/usr/bin/insertSheet`

 Did it work?
 If you're not sure,

 1. Select an HTML message.
+1. Press CTRL + J. (You won't normally need to do this for new email, but this will manually trigger the filter, which is excellent for debugging whether it's working, and for applying it to old email.)
 1. Make sure it is showing HTML.
 1. If you're still not seeing a change, press "v" to view source.
 1. Click "HTML Source".